You're Not Just an Athlete Anymore: You're a Player and a CEO

 All a budget is is a prefabricated set of tradeoffs where you declare your priorities.
 For instance:

-• You trade-out constant eating out for preparing healthy meals.
+You trade-out constant eating out for preparing healthy meals, which is an investment in your physical asset.

-Having this system in place ensures you always fund your wealth-building goals first.
+Having this system in place ensures you always fund your wealth-building goals and your long-term success first.
 Everyone is different and has different priorities.
 There is no judgment.
 The point is having a system to declare and implement those priorities ahead of time.

 Ultimately, this business system leads to the smart deployment of your profitability.
 This means: